scrosseye/TAADA_Analyses/README.md

 # TAADO_Analyses

-This repository contains the two analyses conducted using TAADA.
+This repository contains the two analyses conducted using TAADA and reported in an anonymous for now paper.
 They are as follows

 Study 1